ryejs/ryejs.com/docs/collection.md

     .iterate(fn, context) <span>⇒ function</span>
 </div>

-Returns a funcion that will call `fn` in given `context` passing each one element of collection as first parameter follow by arguments.
+Returns a function that will call `fn` with `context` for every element in `collection.elements`.
+The function receives the current element plus the arguments given on invocation.

 push